-As a feast of Our Lady, the liturgical color is white.
+As a feast of Our Lord, the liturgical color is white.
 McClinton (who I think must have been a high-church Anglican), states that the feast of the Annunciation "calls for blue and white flowers.
 White iris or Madonna lilies are appropriate and can be used together with blue iris or Delphinium."

 If you are thinking of using white flowers, see my post White Flowers for Church Decoration for ideas.
 Also see Gemma's post on flowers for Marian feast days, which includes some blue flowers.